charlottexlin/slice-of-life/README.md

 # Slice of Life 🌱
 Welcome to Slice of Life!
-This is my submission for the health track of NYUHacks 2022.
+This is my submission for the health track of HackNYU 2022.
 Slice of Life is a time slice tracking desktop app, designed to inspire a healthier lifestyle.
 Users can navigate between the "today" page and the "goals" page.
 On the "goals" page, you can set goals for your ideal day by splitting up a pie chart of 24 hours into 8 categories: